Fabian-G/quest/docs/tracking.md

 Now `quest complete tracked` will also do the trick.

-## Configuring timewarrior tags
+## Configuring Timewarrior tags

-By default quest uses projects, contexts and the description without any projects/context/tags as timewarrior tags.
+By default Quest uses projects, contexts and the description without any projects/context/tags as Timewarrior tags.
 As of now this is not configurable.
-What you can configure is whether or not project/context prefixes should be passed to timewarrior.
+What you can configure is whether or not project/context prefixes should be passed to Timewarrior.

 ```toml
 [tracking]